Learn about the Management of Change, why it’s necessary, which agencies are involved, and how to smoothen its implementation in your organization.

 With that said, PSM only applies to specific companies and industries, particularly those that deal with highly reactive or toxic chemicals in their processes.

 Control of Major Accident Hazards (COMAH) is the UK equivalent of EPA and OSHA regulatory bodies.
-The office also has certain guidelines for industries to follow in regards to chemical and fire hazards, similar to OSHA and EPA.
+The office also has certain guidelines for industries to follow in regard to chemical and fire hazards, similar to OSHA and EPA.

-While MOC is required for specific industries, it can improve the safety in just about any organization, especially when major changes abound.
+While MOC is required for specific industries, it can improve safety in just about any organization, especially when major changes abound.
 Implementing a MOC can get tricky, but it is much easier when organizations take a systematic and proper approach to their MOC.

 The process of implementing a MOC varies for every company.
 However, teams need to ensure that they cover all the following steps when creating a MOC system.